nora-maleki/conformity-of-norms-replication/experiments/README.md

 * Experiment code for the pilot

 ### 02_main
-* experiment code for the main experiment
+* The link to the main version's Release is contained in the folder's readme